German Regional Airlines

 German Regional Airlines GmbH & Co.
-KG, operating under the German Airways brand and formerly named WDL Aviation, is a German charter and wet lease aircraft operator, headquartered at Cologne Bonn Airport, and part of the Zeitfracht Group.
+KG, operating as German Airways Fluggesellschaft GmbH and formerly named WDL Aviation, is a German charter and wet lease aircraft operator, headquartered at Cologne Bonn Airport, and part of the Zeitfracht Group.

 History

-Initially named WDL Flugdienst, the company was set up in 1974 as a subsidiary of Westdeutsche Luftwerbung GmbH, an aerial advertising provider founded in 1955.
+The beginnings

+The airline's origins date back to WDL-Westdeutsche Luftwerbung K.G., founded in 1955 but legally registered the following year, as an aerial advertising provider.
+Initial operations consisted exclusively of on-demand and passenger and freight charter flights.
+As operations grew, several larger aircraft joined the fleet.

+Some years later a subsidiary company named WDL Flugdienst was established.
+The fleet included aircraft suitable for short- and medium-range operations: Fairchild FH.227s, Fokker 27s, and Swearingen Metroliners.
+For a time, scheduled flights were also operated on behalf of DLT.

-The current name was adopted in 1991, when the parent was reorganized as WDL Group.
-With WDL Aviation offering aircraft lease and charter services, the aerial advertising and sightseeing flight branch (using blimps) survives in the other subsidiary of WDL Group, which is called WDL Luftschiff.
-Since 1998, the British Aerospace 146 is in service with WDL Aviation.
-Other aircraft types that were operated by WDL Aviation include the Fokker F27 Friendship and an Airbus A320-200 on lease from Adria Airways between 1992 and 1993.
+In 1991 the parent was reorganized as WDL Group and at the same time the bulk of operations were concentrated in a new airline, WDL Aviation (Koln) GmbH, established to operate even larger aircraft and which inherited all the previous activities.
+The aerial advertising and sightseeing flight branch (using blimps) survives in the other subsidiary of WDL Group, which is called WDL Luftschiff.
+Since 1998, the British Aerospace 146 was in service with WDL Aviation.
+Other aircraft types that were operated included the Fokker F27 Friendship and an Airbus A320-200 on lease between 1992 and 1993.

 WDL Aviation was acquired by the Berlin logistics company Zeitfracht on 1 October 2017.
-During 2018, WDL Aviation started acquiring BAe 146-300 QT freighter aircraft while planning to replace its BAe 146 passenger aircraft with newer Embraer 190s and received its new brand name German Airways thereafter.
+During 2018, the air carrier started acquiring BAe 146-300 QT freighter aircraft while planning to replace its BAe 146 passenger aircraft with newer Embraer 190s and received the brand name German Airways thereafter.